"What is a ‘Leadfeeder’ and how will it actually help us make money?"

-Let’s use the average conversion percentage of website lead to deal to make some simple calculations in our incredibly useful Break-even calculator.
+Let’s use the average conversion percentage for website lead to deal to make some simple calculations in our incredibly useful break-even calculator.

 Now press “Calculate”.

-Increased profit Are you ready for some more complex maths?
-Whereas the first calculator told you many leads you needed per month, now we are aiming for profit!
+The first calculator showed you how many leads you needed per month; now we’re aiming for profit!

 How to use it:

 Like before, enter the monthly price you pay for Leadfeeder and your average deal size.

 Now enter how many qualified leads you’ve earned with Leadfeeder during the last month.
 Check from the app if you can’t remember.

 Then, enter the profits you typically earn per deal.
 If you sell something for $300 and it costs $100 to produce, then that’s a 67 percent profit.